clearlinux/clear-linux-documentation/source/clear-linux/guides/network/ipxe-install.rst

 .. caution::

-   This process erases existing data and partitions on the PXE client system. |CL| automatically erases all data on the PXE client and creates 3 new partitions to install onto.
+   The |CL| image that boots through the PXE process automatically erases all data and partitions on the PXE client system and creates 3 new partitions to install onto.

 Prerequisites